uviclibraries/surveys/1-multiple-choice-survey.md

  Other (Please Specify)
  ```

- - _Tip: Note that for the question above you have an open ending option, to add that type it down in the end of the question where it says **Add an “Other” Answer Option or Comment Field** as the following image:
+ - _Tip: Note that for the question above you have an open ending option, to add that type it down in the end of the question where it says **Add an “Other” Answer Option or Comment Field**:_

  <img src="images/act-1/sm-1-13.png" style="margin-left:10px; width:600px;" alt="create survey">